dscho/xkcd/content/comics/2025-10-6-window-screen.md

 No gaps, no ripples.

 [Cueball is revealed to be sitting at a computer, typing a message.
-He still has hair.]
+His hair is still rumpled.]

 I know that your foundation normally limits its purview to physics, medicine, peace, chemistry and literature.